dr-mushtaq/natural-language-processing-projects-python/📚Chapter 2 Sentiment Analysis (Text Classification)/3-Negative and Positive Frequencies.md

 - **Topic modeling:** Frequency dictionaries can be used to identify the topics of a document.
 This is done by clustering words together based on their frequencies.
 The clusters of words are then used to represent the topics of the document.

+# How Are Frequency Dictionaries Created?

+- Frequency dictionaries can be created manually or automatically.
+Manually created frequency dictionaries are created by counting the frequency of each word in a corpus.
+- Automatic frequency dictionaries are created using statistical techniques.

 ### References